Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/index.md

     - **Spirit of the Elk:** While **Raging**, your walking speed increases by 15 feet.

-    - **Mighty Charge:** While **Raging**, you gain :d20-adv: **Advantage** on an attack made using Strength after moving at least 10 feet in a straight line, on hit your target must succeed a Strength :material-shield:Saving Throw, or it is knocked prone or is pushed 10 ft. (your choice).
+    - **Mighty Charge:** While **Raging**, you gain :d20-adv: **Advantage** on an attack made using Strength after moving at least 10 feet in a straight line, on hit your target must succeed a :d20-save: Strength Saving Throw, or it has the Prone condition or is pushed 10 ft. (your choice).
 The DC is equals to 10 or half the damage you dealt on the attack, whichever is higher.

 === "**Elephant**"